AndreasChristensen89/resto-booking-system/README.md

     * When testing the current database was not able to create testing databases, and I had to comment it out and un-comment the other database using sqlite3 in settings.py
 * Applications
     * Contact
         * Test_views - two tests, both pass.
-One for code 200 and one for email sent.
+One for code 200.
-        * Test_forms - five tests, all pass.
+        * Test_forms - seven tests, all pass.
 Test wrong input and required fields.
     * Homepage
         * Test_views - one test, passes.
 Tests for code 200.
     * Menu